CS467-OPM-Site/OPM/backend/README.md

 ### Optional Values

-Optional values must still include the given key, but should be set to null if not looking to include them in the payload.
+For POST requests, optional values must still include the given key, but should be set to null if not looking to include them in the payload.

 For example, for the following optional username JSON body: